phi16181/python_prework/README.md

 <b><h1>Ok, lets dive into the basics of Python!</h1></b>

-Now it's time for us to dive into learning the very basics of Python!
+Now it's time for you to dive into learning the very basics of Python!

-Before we get started coding you need to be aware of 'how' to properly code in Python.
+Before you get started coding you need to be aware of 'how' to properly code in Python.
 Believe it or not, how you code says a lot about your level of proficiency about Python and even your devotion to it in general.
 Have a quick read of the following article so you can understand what 'Pythonic' coding and PEP8 are: https://hub.packtpub.com/write-python-code-or-pythonic-code/

 <b>To begin this task start Jupyter Notebook in Google Collab and create a new Notebook and save it on Google Collab.
 You will be using this notebook throughout the rest of the pre-work so be sure it is easy to find!</b>

 <h1>Libraries or Modules</h1>

 Just like in may similar languages, most of the functionality in Python is provided by modules; these are also sometimes referred to as libraries.
 Python already contains a large number of modules that assist us with many tasks like working with files, working with Math and even common tasks for servers and networking.
-The best part about using libraries or modules is we can easily import any of them into our notebooks or projects and utilize everything that has already been created within each module.
+The best part about using libraries or modules is we can easily import them into our notebooks or projects and utilize everything that has already been created within each module.
 We can easily accomplish this by using the import statement in Python as follows:

 ```python